-Summer is a time of abundance, when farms and gardens begin exploding with life.
-If you grow a portion of you own food, or have a farm share, it can sometimes be difficult to eat all of it before it goes bad.
-Canning is always an option, but it’s labor intensive, and canned vegetables lose their fresh flavor.
+Summer is a time of abundance when farms and gardens begin exploding with life.
+If you grow a portion of your own food or have a farm share, it can sometimes be difficult to eat all of it before it goes bad.
+Canning is always an option, but it’s labor-intensive, and canned vegetables lose their fresh flavor.
 That’s where freezing comes in.
 Freezing vegetables the right way ensures you can enjoy them when you’re ready to eat them.

 Most vegetables can be prepared for freezing in under 10 minutes.
 And, if you freeze them soon after picking, frozen vegetables retain much of the flavor and nutrients they had when they were fresh.

 Prepping Vegetables For The Freezer